jiarongli91/AI-Learning/Notes/Week01-5.md

 2. Mastered cloud cost monitoring tools: used Cost Explorer, Budgets, and CloudWatch to track spending and performance.
 3. Built end‑to‑end security architecture thinking: gained the ability to design complete protection from IAM, encryption, to network security.

-### 1 Question / Challenge
-Question: In real projects, how to balance strict security measures and development efficiency?
-Frequent KMS key rotation and IAM policy updates increase operational overhead—how to find the optimal balance?

-### 1 Insight / Adjustment
-Insight: The real value of cloud AI services is not only technical capability but also pay‑as‑you-go and scalable economics.
-Even small teams can build enterprise‑grade AI applications.
-This democratized access drives widespread AI innovation.

-## 10. Next Action Plan
-- Tomorrow noon: Review today’s cloud service content and complete the quiz
-- Tomorrow evening: Start Day 6 hands‑on: intelligent customer service prototype development
-- This weekend: Deliver MVP version of the intelligent customer service system
-- Long-term: Continuously monitor cost and performance, iterate security measures

-### Core Weekly Goal
-Build a runnable intelligent customer service system on AWS AI services with verified security and cost control.